browserengineering/book/book/animations.md

 The sequence of actions for the browser thread will be:

-1. Convert the display list to a *list* of `PaintChunk`s (and sorted by the order they draw to the screen, just like the display list).
+1. Convert the (recursive) display list to a *flat list* of `PaintChunk`s.
+^[Note that this flat list is sorted by the order they draw to the screen, just like the display list.]

 2. Determine the list of `CompositedLayers` from the paint chunks, creating one `CompositedLayer` for each animating visual effect and one for each